Ascend/modelzoo/built-in/TensorFlow/Official/nlp/Transformer_for_TensorFlow/Readme.md

 ### Prepare the dataset

-- You may use this [shell script](https://github.com/tensorflow/nmt/blob/master/nmt/scripts/wmt16_en_de.sh) to download and preprocess WMT English-German dataset.
+- You can download and preprocess WMT English-German dataset by yourself.
 Assuming you get the following files:
   - train.tok.clean.bpe.32000.en
   - train.tok.clean.bpe.32000.de
   - vocab.share